bekk/bekk-christmas/post/javascript/clean-code-in-javascript-with-typescript.md

 ingress: >-

   When I started a career in web development in 2011, JavaScript was in its comeback phase.
 There were still people who disabled JS in their browsers.
 When we wanted to do dynamic frontend work we relied upon frameworks like Razor as much as we could and did the lion's share of processing serverside.
-After all, people's home computers are slow and we should use our servers' processing power where possible.
+After all, people's home computers are slow and we should use our servers' processing power where possible, right?

   A few years down the line, JavaScript started getting more traction.
 We had seen that you could do some neat things with it, and when you used jQuery it didn't seem so complicated.
 Whole frontend frameworks like Knockout, Backbone and Angular were becoming popular, but was shifting to processing in the front end a good idea?
 After all, JavaScript is still the wild west.
 Anything goes.
 A variable can be a bool one second, a string the next, then an integer (or, just a number, we don't even discriminate).